Ginsbourger/ginsbourger.github.io/_pages/about.md

 ---

 My research lies at the interface of statistics, machine learning, and scientific applications, with uncertainty quantification as a recurring theme.
-My work has developed along three main methodological directions: Gaussian processes and random fields, including Bayesian optimization and sequential design; kernels and structured probabilistic modelling; and, increasingly, statistical machine learning for scientific problems, with particular interest in combining data-driven methods with domain knowledge and established disciplinary methodology.
+My work has developed along three main methodological directions: Gaussian processes and targeted active learning, including Bayesian optimization; kernels and structured probabilistic modelling; and, increasingly, statistical machine learning for scientific problems, with particular interest in combining data-driven methods with domain knowledge.
 Applications span environmental and climate sciences, engineering, and biomedical sciences.

 I am currently serving as Director of the [Institute of Mathematical Statistics and Actuarial Science](http://www.imsv.unibe.ch/index_eng.html) of the [University of Bern](http://www.unibe.ch), where I am heading the Uncertainty Quantification and Spatial Statistics Group.
 My office (009) is located at Alpeneggstrasse 22, 3012 Bern, Switzerland.